NCIP/caobr/README.md

 Welcome to the caOBR Project!
 ==============================

-The goal of caOBR is to develop a caGrid-enabled service that allows caBIG community to access the data indexed by OBR by wrapping OBR’s REST-based API.
+The goal of caOBR is to develop a caGrid-enabled service that allows caBIG community to access the data indexed by OBR by wrapping OBRï¿½s REST-based API.
 It is developed in Java and requires Apache Ant for building.

 caOBR is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.